Internal Links

 because I was not interested in licking management arse.
 I knew when I was right and was prepared to argue my case

 to the death against such pitiful jobsworth suits.
+I didn't think that getting a degree in Electronics and being

 Talking of blindness, In the early 90s I helped build a pioneering system called 'React' which automatically identified a